 - The proposed product or service.

 - The target client segment (the clients you intend to sell your product or service to).

 - The innovative aspects of your idea.

 Include a brief bio, names and contact details of the participating team.

-[i] If your idea gets selected to proceed to the 2nd Phase of the competition then you will be required to deliver a presentation with a maximum duration of 5 minutes.
+[i] If your idea gets selected to proceed to the 4th Phase of the competition then you will be required to deliver a presentation in Greek or English, with a maximum duration of 4 minutes.
 This presentation should include:

-- A 60 second pitch of the idea and its innovation aspects
+- A presentation of the idea and its innovation aspects

 - The description of the proposed product or service